AdobeDocs/journey-optimizer-learn.en/help/challenges/order-confirmation-challenge.md

 ---
-title: Create an order confirmation
+title: Create an order confirmation email
 description: Test your knowledge on how to create and personalize transactional messages
 kt: 7531
 feature: Journeys